 Never leave your equipment unattended if you are working in public space.
 Even a short bathroom break can provide a thief plenty of time to steal a laptop or cell phone.

 There are many data security risks that employees can help prevent.
-By following these 10 safe computing tips for employees you can do your part to keep sensitive data safe and protect your workplace against malicious hackers.
+By following these employee cyber security awareness tips you can do your part to keep sensitive data safe and protect your workplace against malicious hackers.

 Did you enjoy this article?
 These computing tips are just a start.
-Click the links below to learn more cybersecurity tips and keep sensitive data safe.
+Click the links below to learn more employee cyber security awareness tips and keep sensitive data safe.

 Dale Strickland is the Digital Marketing Manager for CurrentWare, a global provider of user activity monitoring, web filtering, and device control software.
 Dale’s diverse multimedia background allows him the opportunity to produce a variety of content for CurrentWare including blogs, infographics, videos, eBooks, and social media shareables.